A Cable Knot and BPS-Series: Introduction

 \section{Introduction}

-Inspired by the categorification of the Witten-Reshitikhin-Turaev invariant of a closed oriented 3-manifold~\cite{W, RT1, RT2} in \cite{GPPV, GPV}, a two variable series invariant $F_K(x,q)$ for a complement of a knot $M^{3}_K$ was introduced in \cite{GM}.
+Inspired by a categorification of the Witten--Reshitikhin--Turaev invariant of a closed oriented 3-manifold~\cite{RT2,RT1, W} in \cite{GPPV, GPV}, a two variable series invariant $F_K(x,q)$ for a complement of a~knot $M^{3}_K$ was introduced in \cite{GM}.
 Although its rigorous definition is yet to be found, it possesses various properties such as the Dehn surgery formula and the gluing formula.
 This knot invariant $F_K$ takes the form\footnote{Implicitly, there is a choice of group; originally, the group used is ${\rm SU}(2)$.}